Mirage Rear Alignment Problem FAQ

-TIP: Some dealers may still try to charge you for an alignment check even if your car is in the 12 month/12K mile period!
-To avoid this, just tell the Service Manager it feels like your steering wanders or pulls to one side.
+TIP: A dealer may still try to charge you for an alignment check even if your car is in the 12 month/12K mile period!
+To avoid this, give the Service Manager a specific complaint (the steering wheel isn't straight, the steering wanders or pulls to one side, etc).
 Mentioning a specific complaint will ensure the alignment is free.

 TIP: Always request a printout of your alignment settings!

-No. You should be skeptical when they don’t provide a printout from the alignment machine showing that all settings are within specifications.
+Not really.
+You should be skeptical when they don’t provide a printout from the alignment machine showing that all settings are within specifications.
 At a minimum they should indicate your exact alignment readings on your completed work order.
-This is why you should also have the alignment verified by an independent shop.
+This is why you should consider having the alignment verified by an independent shop.

-27. My rear alignment check is not within the factory specifications.
+26. My rear alignment is not within the factory specifications.
 What should I do now?

-If the car is still under the 5/60 warranty, bring it to your Mitsubishi dealer as soon as possible.
-Have the dealer verify the rear alignment is incorrect.
+If the car is still under the 5/60 warranty, bring it to your Mitsubishi dealer as soon as possible to have the dealer verify the rear alignment is incorrect.
 Be sure to request (and keep) copies of any alignment printouts.

-If your rear tires are prematurely worn or have odd wear patterns, have the dealer make a note of this.
-If you must replace worn out rear tires, keep your old tires so you can show them to the dealer (or take photos of the wear patterns).
+If your rear tires are prematurely worn or have odd wear patterns, have the service manager make a note of this.
+If you must replace worn out rear tires, keep your old tires so you can show them to the dealer (or take several photos of the wear patterns).
 This will help support your case.

 You may have to be proactive with your dealer.
 They may not offer a replacement axle solution immediately unless you help the process along and let them know you understand the problem.
 Be firm, but don’t hack off the Service Advisor.
 You’ll need his help during the warranty process.

 This isn’t unusual.
-Remember…some dealers don’t sell many Mirages and there are no technical service bulletins for this problem.
+Remember…some dealers don’t sell many Mirages and there is no technical service bulletin for this problem.
 So don’t be shocked if the Service Manager hasn’t heard about it.

 Ask your Service Manager to call the Mitsubishi Tech Line to report the problem (this is like a help desk for Mitsubishi service departments).
-The Tech Line people are aware of defective Mirage rear axles by now and can advise your dealer about the issue.
-Notice the dealership work order below which specifically mentions a TECHLINE CASE #...
+The Tech Line people are aware of defective Mirage rear axles and can advise your dealer about the issue.
+Notice the dealership work order below for a replacement Mirage rear axle assembly which specifically mentions a TECHLINE CASE #...

 Here are a couple of completed work orders from other forum members who have had rear axles replaced under warranty…

-With everything we know at this point, it’s a good idea to get any Mirage checked before a purchase.
-This is critical for Mirages no longer covered by the factory warranty.
+It’s a good idea to get any Mirage checked before a purchase.
+This is critical when shopping for a used Mirage no longer covered by the factory warranty.
 A few dollars spent to check the alignment could save you from buying someone else’s problem.

-No dealer checks the alignment on cars they sell.
-Whatever "100-point" inspection a dealer may advertise, be aware that an alignment check is not part of it.
-Even Mitsubishi dealers familiar with Mirage rear axle issues are NOT going to check the alignment on a Mirage they are selling unless you require them to do it.
+No. Dealers don't check the alignment on cars they sell.
+Whatever "100-point" inspection process a dealer may advertise, be aware that an alignment check is not part of it.

-31. Are there signs of rear alignment problems I can look for on a Mirage?
+30. Are there signs of rear alignment problems I can look for on a used Mirage?

 Here are a few things you can check…just remember these are not